PerMalmberg/Smooth/README.md

 ## Using Smooth in your project (compiling for ESP)

-In your ESP-IDF projects's root folder, type the following to add `smooth` as a submodule.
+In your projects's root folder, type the following to add `smooth` as a submodule.

 ```shell script
 git submodule add https://github.com/PerMalmberg/Smooth.git externals/smooth